 The GreenBiz 19 Emerging Leaders on the mainstage.
-From right: Ovie Mughelli; Temis Coral Castellano; Angie De Soto; Trecinia Wiggins; Olivia Yu; Allen Townsend; Cedrik Chavez; Emily Foulke; Awa Ndiaye; Juanita Macheca; Rachael Notto; and Joel Makower.
+From right: Ovie Mughelli; Temis Coral Castellano; Angie De Soto; Trecinia Wiggins; Olivia Yu; Allen Townsend (CBSI); Cedrik Chavez; Emily Foulke; Awa Ndiaye; Juanita Macheca; Rachael Notto; and Joel Makower.
 Photo by: Robert Keith

 Young people have been brought into a world that’s experiencing the biggest environmental challenge it’s seen in centuries: how to combat and counteract climate change.
 They are also — so it’s been said — the “last generation that’s able to take action before it’s too late.”